edri2or-commits/make-ops-clean/DOCS/GITHUB_EXECUTOR_RECOVERY_PLAN.md

 4. ✅ Test commit appears in GitHub
 5. ✅ GPTs GO can successfully call the service (no 404)
 6. ✅ CAPABILITIES_MATRIX updated to Verified
-7. ✅ Clear decision made on BUS (defer/build/abandon)
+7. ✅ BUS decision made and documented (DEFERRED - approved 2025-11-17)

 **Evidence of Success**:
 - Service URL documented